goschtl/zope/zope3org/trunk/src/zorg/live/README.txt

     >>> from zorg.live.page.interfaces import ILivePageManager
     >>> manager = LivePageManager()
     >>> zope.component.provideUtility(manager, ILivePageManager)

+Additionally we must add a subscriber that observes Zope3 events and the LivePageEvents :

+    >>> from zorg.live.page.manager import livePageSubscriber
+    >>> zope.event.subscribers.append(livePageSubscriber)

 Now we simulate the startup of two clients.